Safe Model Predictive Diffusion with Shielding: CONCLUSION

-\textbf{Integration test with a tractor-trailer navigation stack.} For \textbf{Q4}, we integrate our algorithm into an existing tractor-trailer navigation framework~\cite{majd_gpu-accelerated_2025}, replacing the Hybrid A* planner with Safe MPD$^{\shield}$.
+\textbf{Integration test with a tractor-trailer navigation stack.} For \textbf{Q4}, we integrate our algorithm into our existing tractor-trailer navigation framework~\cite{majd_gpu-accelerated_2025}, replacing the Hybrid A* planner with Safe MPD$^{\shield}$.
 The time to generate a feasible path drops from several minutes to under a second.
-As our method generates kinodynamically feasible trajectories, the framework's downstream tracking controller (BR-MPPI~\cite{parwana_br-mppi_2025}) was able to reliably track the resulting multi-point turning diffusion trajectories (see our supplementary video).
+Because our method generates kinodynamically feasible trajectories, the framework's downstream tracking controller (BR-MPPI~\cite{parwana_br-mppi_2025}) reliably tracks the resulting diffusion trajectories with multi-point turns (see our project page).